ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 Add the following:

 ```
-# 1. FROM sets the baseImage to use for subsequent instructions
+# 1. FROM sets the base image to use for subsequent instructions
-# Use the Golang image as the base stage of a multi-stage routine
+# Use the golang alpine image as the base stage of a multi-stage routine
-FROM golang:1.13.5 as base
+FROM golang:1.13.6-alpine3.10 as base

 # 2. WORKDIR sets the working directory for any subsequent COPY, CMD, or RUN instructions
-# Change directory
+# Set the working directory to /api
 WORKDIR /api

+# 3. Extend aquasecurity's trivy image and create a new stage named trivy
+# Used for robust image scanning
+FROM aquasec/trivy:0.4.3 as trivy

+# 4. RUN executes commands on top of the current image as a new layer and commits the results
+# Scan the golang alpine image before production use
+RUN trivy golang:1.13.6-alpine3.10 && \
+    echo "No image vulnerabilities" > result

-# 3. Extend the base stage to create a new stage named dev
+# 5. Extend the base stage and create a new stage named dev
 FROM base as dev

-# 4. COPY copies files or folders from source to the destination path in the image's filesystem
+# 6. COPY copies files or folders from source to the destination path in the image's filesystem
 # Copy the go.mod and go.sum files to /api in the image's filesystem
 COPY go.* ./

-# 5. RUN executes commands on top of the current image as a new layer and commit the results
-# Install go module dependencies in the image's filesystem
+# 7. Install go module dependencies in the image's filesystem
 RUN go mod download

-# 6. ENV sets an environment variable
+# 8. ENV sets an environment variable
-# Create GOPATH and PATH Environment variables
+# Create GOPATH and PATH environment variables
 ENV GOPATH /go
 ENV PATH $GOPATH/bin:/usr/local/go/bin:$PATH

-# 7. Log go environment (for debugging)
+# 9. Print go environment for debugging purposes
 RUN go env

-# 8. Install development dependencies to debug and live reload api
+# 10. Install development dependencies to debug and live reload api
 RUN go get github.com/go-delve/delve/cmd/dlv \
     && go get github.com/githubnemo/CompileDaemon

-# 9. Provide meta data about the ports the container must expose
+# 11. Provide meta data about the ports the container must expose
 # port 4000 -> api port
 # port 2345 -> debugger port
 EXPOSE 4000 2345

-# 10. Extend the dev stage to create a new stage named test
+# 12. Extend the dev stage and create a new stage named test
 FROM dev as test

-# 11. Copy the remaining api code into /api in the image's filesystem
+# 13. Copy the remaining api code into /api in the image's filesystem
 COPY . .

-# 12. Disable CGO and run unit tests
+# 14. Disable CGO and run unit tests
 RUN export CGO_ENABLED=0 && \
     go test -v ./...

-# 13. Extend the test stage to create a new stage named build-stage
+# 15. Extend the test stage and create a new stage named build-stage
 FROM test as build-stage

-# 14. Build the api with "-ldflags" aka linker flags to reduce binary size
+# 16. Build the api with "-ldflags" aka linker flags to reduce binary size
 # -s = disable symbol table
 # -w = disable DWARF generation
 RUN go build -ldflags "-s -w" -o main ./cmd/api

-# 15. Extend the base stage to create a new stage named prod
+# 17. Extend the base stage and create a new stage named prod
 FROM base as prod

-# 16. Copy only the files we want from the build stage into the prod stage
+# 18. Copy only the files we want from the build stage into the prod stage
+COPY --from=trivy result secure
 COPY --from=build-stage /api/main main

-# 17. Create a new group and user, recursively change directory ownership, then allow the binary to be executed
+# 19. Create a new group and user, recursively change directory ownership, then allow the binary to be executed
 RUN addgroup gopher && adduser -D -G gopher gopher \
     && chown -R gopher:gopher /api && \
     chmod +x ./main

-# 18. Change to a non-root user
+# 20. Change to a non-root user
 USER gopher

-# 19. Provide meta data about the port the container must expose
+# 21. Provide meta data about the port the container must expose
 EXPOSE 4000

-# 20. Define how Docker should test the container to check that it is still working
+# 22. Define how Docker should test the container to check that it is still working
 HEALTHCHECK CMD [ "wget", "-q", "0.0.0.0:4000" ]

-# 21. Provide the default command for the production container
+# 23. Provide the default command for the production container
 CMD ["./main"]
 ```